gsantopaolo/sentinel-AI/docs/scheduler.md

 ## Overview

-The `scheduler` service is responsible for managing the polling schedules of various data sources within the Sentinel AI platform.
-Its primary role is to react to changes in source configurations (newly added or removed sources) and, in the future, to periodically emit `poll.source` events to trigger data collection by the [`connector` service](./connector.md).
+The `scheduler` service is responsible for managing the polling schedules of various data sources within the Sentinel-AI platform.
+It now **boots up**, queries the database for all *active* sources, and immediately schedules a periodic polling job for each one.
+It also reacts in real-time to `new.source` / `removed.source` JetStream events to add or cancel jobs.

+> **Note** Each APScheduler job only stores the `source_id`; when the timer fires the job re-opens a DB session to fetch the latest row before emitting the `poll.source` event.
+This guarantees fresh data without holding long-lived ORM instances.

+The emitted `poll.source` events are consumed by the [`connector` service](./connector.md) which currently runs a minimal Playwright-based scraper (see connector docs for limitations).

 Its core responsibilities include:
 1.  **Subscribe** to `new.source` events, indicating a new data source has been added.
 2.  **Subscribe** to `removed.source` events, indicating a data source has been removed.
-3.  **Maintain Poll Schedules**: (Future implementation) Based on source configurations, schedule periodic `poll.source` events.
+3.  **Maintain Poll Schedules**: Based on source configurations, schedule periodic `poll.source` events.
 4.  **Emit `poll.source`**: Publish events to the `poll.source` NATS stream to initiate data fetching.

 ## Core Functionality